computational-psychology/computational-psychology-www/content/pages/index.rst

 New group member: Marcus Bindermann
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On April 2021, Marcus Bindermann joined our group to work on his Bachelor thesis project.
+On April 2021, `Marcus Bindermann <https://www.psyco.tu-berlin.de/bindermann.html>`_ joined us in our group to work on his Bachelor thesis project.
 Marcus is a Bachelor student in Computer Sciences at the TU Berlin.
-His contact details can be found in People soon.

 ----